Alexanderia-Mike/interstellar-parking-lot/README.md

 10. "Singleton_of_Interstellar" is a singleton of "Interstellar", and in display function, we just use "Singleton_of_Interstellar" to create an Interstellar.

-Interstellar animation:
+#### Interstellar animation:
 The Interstellar is designed to be in shape of a circle.
 It could adjust its size automatically according to the number of slots given by the user.
 In the whole animation, some vehicles are located in some previously-determined slots, and one vehicle could enter in the Interstellar and park in an empty slot.
 The entering vehicle is randomly generated.

-Apart from the motion of the parking vehicle, every vehicle has its own animation, including rotating, moving and zooming.
-And Teleported could change its number of side and also its color.
+The special animation effects for single vehicles are specified as:
+- UFO: rotate
+- rocket: zoom in and out
+- teleported gate: change its number of sides
+- all: a small flag at the top, moving up and down

 Main, reshape, display and TimeStep:
 The design of class is introduced above, and the main function would call display (create and animate the Interstellar), reshape (reshape the figures so the image wouldn't change when reshaping the window) and TimerStep.
 Also, in main function, glOrtho function is used to control the view.

-Usage:
-First you are asked to input a number representing the number of slots (should no smaller than 12, otherwise the code would take the number you input as 12 automatically), than the window would be created and you would see the animation.

-Evident bonus:
-1. Adding a small flag moving up and down.
-2. Letting Teleported change color and its number of sides over time.
-3. Avoiding a very long drawing function that continuously creates (destroys) objects.
+Through object implementation, it avoids a very long drawing function that continuously creates (destroys) objects.